Apollon77/Apollon77.github.io/index.md

 ---
 layout: default
-title: Apollon77 GitHub Home2
+title: Apollon77 GitHub Home Browser Title
-description: GitHub Home for all Apollon77 projects2
+description: GitHub Home for all Apollon77 projects??
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.